Trigger Based Selling: Everything You Need To Know

 To make your trigger based selling more effective and also to not bore your sales team out of their mind, pay attention to which part of this process can be automated.
 The answer in most cases is that 90% of the work to find triggers and the right decision makers can be fully automated and dissected using AI with summaries to the trigger.
 Plus, you can always sweeten the entire process by building a LavaReach workflow that eliminates the need to do any manual work.
 So, simplify your trigger identification and account mapping process with LavaReach today.
 With hundreds of integrations, custom workflows, and automations that work with your tech stack, AI automations and co-pilot workflows can be the perfect accompaniment to your trigger selling processes.

-Max Woo is a multiple time founder with years of first-hand experience in B2B sales and revenue leadership.
+Daniel Zhao is a multiple time founder with years of first-hand experience in B2B sales and revenue leadership.
 He has a consistent track record of helping companies experiment and implement outbound in SaaS and other industries.
-Throughout his career, Max has set up numerous outbound motions for the first time for companies that previously had not found success with sales led customer acquisition.
-Max also regularly shares his insights on LinkedIn in areas such as trigger based selling, AI enabled customer acquisition, outbound automations, prospect research, and more.
-He is dedicated to empowering sales leaders and individual sales people to not only become better professionals, but also learn to embrace unique strategies and build experiences that are tailor fit for the way their prospects can realize value, and he believes that empathy for customers and prospects always triumph against tactics that just closes the deal.
+Throughout his career, Daniel has set up numerous outbound motions for the first time for companies that previously had not found success with sales led customer acquisition.